ptabasso2/oteljavalab/section03/README.md

 ### Observations

-#### Before: Without Instrumentation
+#### Before: Without instrumentation
 - **Functionality**: This code block performs a temperature simulation operation based on the number of measurements requested.
 If the `measurements` parameter is missing, it throws an exception.
 It logs the result of the simulation, which varies depending on whether the `location` is specified.
 - **Observability**: The observability in this snippet is limited to logging.
 It logs the outcome of the temperature simulation but doesn't provide deeper insights into the operation's execution, such as performance metrics, errors, or the operation's context in a larger transaction.

-#### After: With Manual Instrumentation
+#### After: With manual instrumentation
-- **Instrumentation Introduction**: This snippet introduces manual instrumentation by wrapping the temperature simulation logic within a span.
+- **Instrumentation introduction**: This snippet introduces manual instrumentation by wrapping the temperature simulation logic within a span.
 A span represents a single unit of work within a larger trace, allowing for detailed monitoring and analysis of the operation.
-- **Span Creation**: At the beginning of the operation, a new span named `temperatureSimulation` is started.
+- **Span creation**: At the beginning of the operation, a new span named `temperatureSimulation` is started.
 This explicitly marks the start of an operation that you want to monitor.
-- **Scope Management**: The operation is enclosed within a try-with-resources statement that ensures the span's scope is correctly managed.
+- **Scope management**: The operation is enclosed within a try-with-resources statement that ensures the span's scope is correctly managed.
 The `scope` ensures that the `span` is considered the current active span within its block, which is crucial for correct tracing in asynchronous or multi-threaded environments.
-- **Error Handling**: The catch block captures any thrown exceptions, allowing the span to record these exceptions.
+- **Error handling**: The catch block captures any thrown exceptions, allowing the span to record these exceptions.
 This is valuable for debugging and monitoring, as it directly associates errors with the operation that caused them.
-- **Span Closure**: Finally, the span is ended in the finally block, marking the completion of the operation.
+- **Span closure**: Finally, the span is ended in the finally block, marking the completion of the operation.
 Ending a span is crucial for accurate measurement of operation duration and for ensuring resources are correctly freed.
-- **Enhanced Observability**: With the span in place, the operation now contributes to a trace, providing insights into performance, errors, and the operation's relationship to other work units.
+- **Enhanced observability**: With the span in place, the operation now contributes to a trace, providing insights into performance, errors, and the operation's relationship to other work units.
 This enhanced observability is invaluable for troubleshooting, performance tuning, and understanding system behavior.

-#### Summary of Differences
+#### Summary of differences
 The key difference lies in the enhanced observability provided by manual instrumentation.
 While the first snippet relies solely on logging for observability, the second snippet uses OpenTelemetry spans to offer detailed insights into the operation's execution, including performance metrics and error tracking.
 This manual instrumentation allows developers and operators to better understand, monitor, and debug their applications, especially in complex, distributed systems.